mcpauth/mcpauth/README.md

 The source code for this demo is available in the [`apps/nextjs`](./apps/nextjs) directory of this repository.

+For more live examples, see the [Examples page](https://mcpauth-docs.vercel.app/docs/examples) in the documentation.

 ## Docs

 The documentation for `@mcpauth/auth` is available at [https://mcpauth-docs.vercel.app/](https://mcpauth-docs.vercel.app/).